 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-The Cotton used for Gotcha Covered Organic Sheets comes from Turkey and is certified by Eco Cert and is internationally recognized.
-We have available a copy of their Eco Cert cotton certification.
+The Cotton used for Gotcha Covered Organic Sheets comes from Turkey and is certified by Eco-Cert and is internationally recognized.
+We have available a copy of their Eco-Cert cotton certification.
 Part of the certification process is that it meets the minimum standard.
-No matter who is certifying the cotton, the land cannot be exposed to any synthetic fertilizers or pesticides for a minimum 3 years.
+No matter who is certifying the cotton, the land cannot be exposed to any synthetic fertilizers or pesticides for a minimum of 3 years.

 Next, the cotton is shipped to Thailand where it is spun into yarn, woven, cut, sewn and packaged all in one factory.
-The Thailand factory is compliant with the not for profit organization Eco Tex.
-Eco Tex is the European group intended to uphold certain eco friendly standards.
-They have certified that the Thailand factory is compliant to strict labor laws, up keep of the factory, cleanliness, and the caring for of its employees.
+The Thailand factory is compliant with the not for profit organization Eco-Tex.
+Eco Tex is the European group intended to uphold certain eco-friendly standards.
+They have certified that the Thailand factory is compliant to strict labor laws, upkeep of the factory, cleanliness, and the caring for of its employees.
 The factory also complies with international fair trade laws.
-There are many companies that buy organic cotton, however after buying the organic cotton they fall short of most or all of the previous mentioned compliancy issues.
+There are many companies that buy organic cotton, however, after buying the organic cotton they fall short of most or all of the previously mentioned compliance issues.

 Gotcha Covered packages all of its organic sheets in biodegradable bags made for them from a cornstarch film and hemp.
 The only item that is not biodegradable is a small plastic zipper making it one of the most environmentally friendly packaged retail products sold today.